-Having said that, it’s not recommended that they persist in this behaviour – dogs ought to instead rely on what we as responsible owners give them, because if left to their own advices they could well eat something toxic by mistake.
+Having said that, it’s not recommended that they persist in this behavior – dogs ought to instead rely on what we as responsible owners give them because if left to their own advice they could well eat something toxic by mistake.

 If your dog has eaten a large amount of raw pumpkin, it’s going to prove tricky for them to digest, and you could find that he or she gets an upset stomach for the day.

-Not only is raw pumpkin good for dogs, but it’s actually far more remedial than we sometimes realise.
+Not only is raw pumpkin good for dogs, but it’s actually far more remedial than we sometimes realize.